Persuasive Communication

 -I don’t think you’re a match, but it’s easier to say it’s the money.

-3. Position negatives from the objector’s model into positive differentiation.
+-What if you don’t produce? - Position negatives from the objector’s model into positive differentiation.

 Example: “I understand your financial concerns.
 But look at it as a commentary on how much I’ve been valued in other settings.
 And that’s because I produce.
 Of course, it also means I’ll have that much more incentive to produce here, to prove myself.”